Metro service area

 Security principle: keep wallet steps private and calm.
 Shared networks are fine for browsing, not ideal for sensitive actions.

-What to include in a message
+What to include in one message

 • Your account identifier and contact channel.